 - Jarred or homemade caramel sauce

 - Preheat oven to 350º.
-Line baking sheets with parchment and set aside.
+Line baking sheets with parchment and set them aside.

 - Cream together the butter and sugar till fluffy.
 Beat in the egg and vanilla until well combined.

-- Lightly dust work surface with cocoa powder and roll the dough ⅛-1/4-inch thick.
+- Lightly dust the work surface with cocoa powder and roll the dough ⅛-¼-inch thick.

-- Using a football shaped cookie cutter, cut shapes and place on baking sheets.
+- Using a football-shaped cookie cutter, cut shapes, and place them on baking sheets.
 Bake for 8-10 minutes.

-- Let cookies cool for a couple minutes, then remove to cooling rack.
+- Let cookies cool for a couple of minutes, then remove to a cooling rack.